-This popup example from Flight Club is black and white, without a background visual.
-The design fits the overall color palette of the website, which makes it look natural.
-The offer is very clear and so is the call-to-action.
-That’s what we call a straight-to-the-point website popup design.
+This popup example from FITS is black and white, and has no background visual.
+The design matches the overall color “feel” of the website, which makes it look natural.
+The offer is very clear—and that’s what we call a straight-to-the-point website popup design!

 What’s interesting about Weebly’s popup design example is the bar format.
 This format makes the popup visible at all times.